alissiawells/Purgatorio/README.md

 # Purgatorio

-SHA-2 checksum-based storage, accessible by REST API REST API endpoints.
+SHA-2 checksum-based storage, accessible by REST API endpoints.

 To call Daemon that will keep your deviant files in the Purgatorio: